l80 ~main

 License

 ISC License.
-See LICENSE
+See LICENSE for details.

 Note

-is in no way related to the linker of the same
+This l80 is in no way related to the linker of the same

 name produced by Microsoft, also targeting CP/M-80.